 - Students who have attempted more than 9 credit hours must maintain a cumulative GPA of at least 3.000.

 Students who obtain a cumulative GPA of at least 2.500 but less than 3.000 in their first 9 attempted credits of course work will be placed on Academic Probation and will be notified that they will subsequently be dismissed if they fail to raise their cumulative GPA to 3.000 by the time they attempt more than 9 credits of course work.
-Attempted course work includes courses in which grades of W (Withdrawal), I (Incomplete), IX (Incomplete course work and final exam not taken), or X (final exam not taken) are obtained.
+Attempted course work includes courses in which grades of W (Withdrawal) or I (Incomplete) are obtained.

 Students who receive an F or U in any course, whether for credit or not, will either be placed on probation or be dismissed even when their cumulative GPA is 3.000 or above.
 Depending on the nature and seriousness of the reasons for receiving the F or U, a student may be dismissed for failing to meet expectations for professional performance, professional integrity, academic honesty, or the other categories of withdrawal reasons noted above.
 If the student is not dismissed, he or she will be placed on Academic Probation which will often include specific conditions that must be met to avoid additional academic censure after the next fall, spring, or summer term.